 AWARD WINNER 2018-19: Vanessa is an Operational Manager for the Manchester Youth Offending Team.
-She receives an Award for identifying a gap in provision for special educational needs and disability, and then leading an astonishing suite of work that has genuinely transformed delivery in this area for Manchester’s young people.
+She is granted an Award for identifying a gap in provision for special educational needs and disability, and then developing and implementing a suite of work that has transformed delivery in this area.

 [This Award is sponsored by Mite Care & Custody.]